How to find the Best Dive Knives – Reviews and Buying Guide (2023)

 In general, if you’re traditionalist, a fixed blade might be the way to go, but today, a folding dive knife is not making anyone fringe anymore, and it should definitely be considered.

 Cutting lines is one of the key uses of a dive knife, especially if you are tangled in a fine line.
-By itself, a dive knife is capable of cutting a line, but most dive knives feature a notch on the blade specifically designed for this purpose.
+By itself, a dive knife is capable of cutting a line, but most scuba diving knives feature a notch on the blade specifically designed for this purpose to be used as a line cutter.
 So, it’s great to have a line cutter on the dive knife for such situations.

 Best Dive Knives Reviews

 As a tip, always remember to rinse it after a saltwater dive with the rest of your diving gear.
-We liked that the Cressi Skorpion is extremely affordable, making it an attractive option to a wide range of divers.
+We liked that the Cressi Skorpion is extremely affordable, making it an attractive option as one of the best scuba diving knives to a wide range of divers.

-When it comes to manufacturers, Promate is one of our favorites, as they’ve consistently shown that they can make high quality dive knives.
+When it comes to manufacturers, Promate is one of our favorites, as they’ve consistently shown that they can make high-quality scuba diving knives.
 The Promate Titanium has a medium-sized (4 3/8) titanium blade that comes in either a blunt or pointed tip.
 The sharp tip is ideal for stabbing fish, while the blunt tip can come in handy as a tool for prying.

 All the way through, the knife is made from titanium, meaning it’s impervious to rust, and the knife can last for a very long time.
 There’s also a hammer nub along the base of the handle, as well as an ankle sheath.
 The sheath comes with straps you can attach to your leg or arm or in your BC.
 You can also remove them if you don’t need them.

-This is an awesome allrounder, with a back edge that’s heavily serrated and a front cutting edge that’s wickedly sharp.
-It also has a line cutter specifically made for cutting through line efficiently and quickly.
-Its economic rubber grip is among the most comfortable one we’ve come across in a long time.
-The sheath is made from high quality, hard-plastic material, and comes with a push button to release feature, which keeps the knife safe in place until it’s needed.
+Its economic rubber grip is among the most comfortable ones we’ve come across in a long time.
+The sheath is made from high-quality, hard-plastic material, and comes with a push-button to release feature, which keeps the knife safe in place until it’s needed.